Watch this smartphone-assisted robot beat the pants off of humans in air hockey

 Your smartphone will become an augmented reality device, showing predicted trajectories and position of all the objects involved in this game.

 You can build your own robot using these instructions and the creator, Jose Julio of JJ Robotics, even included the source code.
-Give me a robot that can beat me at Skiball and maybe then we can talk, though.
+Give me a robot that can beat me at skeeball and maybe then we can talk, though.
 Until a robot learns the lure of spending hundreds of tickets to get a plastic frog it knows nothing of life.

 0